Kattenelvis/flowback_ai/readme.txt

 ]

-Also ensure that the environmental variable in main flowback-backend repo is set to INTEGRATIONS="flowback_addon.flowback_ai" OPENAI_API_KEY=<api-key>
+Also ensure that the environment variable in main flowback-backend repo is set to INTEGRATIONS="flowback_addon.flowback_ai" OPENAI_API_KEY=<api-key>